pklaus/MightyWatt_Python/README.md

 You can stop the web server by pressing `[Ctrl]-[C]`.
 (This might take a few seconds.)

-The web server comes with the user interface shown above but it **also provides an API** to control the MightyWatt with simple HTTP request:
+The web server comes with the user interface shown above but it **also provides an API** to control the MightyWatt with simple HTTP requests:

 To set constant current mode with 1.0 Amps: